ManMetGames/ProgrammingEssentials/docs/Lessons/arraylists.md

 <br>
 <h2 id="snake_video">Snake Game: Part 8</h2>
 To finish off this chapter, let’s make the snake grow by leveraging the power of ArrayLists to make the Snake actually grow!
-We'll also add some code to make the snake crash into itself, so that we can fail the game, by adding a hasCrashed variable, and a ResetGame method!
+We'll also add some code to make the snake crash into itself, so that we can fail the game by adding a hasCrashed variable!
 <div style="display: flex; justify-content: center; align-items: center; height: 100%;">
   <video width="600" controls style="max-width: 100%;">
     <source src="{{ site.baseurl }}/Videos/SnakeChapter8.mp4" type="video/mp4">